The volunteer Community Service Scholarship program was founded to help students develop a love for service to others within their communities.

 Contact: Nancy Companion, Coordinator 757-727-1049

-Volunteers needed to assist adult students with web based program to earn their high school diplomas.
+Volunteers needed to assist adult students with a web-based program to earn their high school diplomas.
 Flexible hours.

 Hampton Roads Community Action Program